crewjam/awsconsoleauth/README.md

           --private-key file://ssl.key \
           --certificate-chain file://intermediate.crt

-5. Build a configuration file from the awsauthd.conf.template filling in all your secrets
+5. Build a configuration file from the cloudformation.mk.template filling in all your secrets

-        cp awsauthd.conf.example awsauthd.conf
+        cp cloudformation.mk.example cloudformation.mk
-        vi awsauthd.conf
+        vi cloudformation.mk

 6. Create the cloudformation stack described by cloudformation.template.
 You can use the provided Makefile, if you you'll need to customize it a little:

-        cp cloudformation.mk.example cloudformation.mk
-        vi cloudformation.mk
         make create

    Note: the Makefile assumes you have the AWS CLI installed.